fntneves/falcon/falcon-tracer/README.md

 ---

-See all the available options by running `sudo falcon-tracer --help` in your terminal.
+See all the available options by running `falcon-tracer --help` in your terminal.